Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

   -  a barren mind
   -  I refuse to stoop to your baser level of name-calling and insults
   -  He gave in to his baser instincts and cheated on the test

+## 2023/04/06
+- gap year: a year's break taken by a student between leaving school and starting further education.
+- examples:
+  - I didn't take a gap year.
+Did you?